-This experiment shed unexpected light on people’s nature, their motivations, including their financial decision-making.
+This experiment sheds unexpected light on people’s nature, their motivations, including their financial decision-making.

-Every day we are faced with multiple financial decisions which test our ability to either receive instant gratification or delay at any given time.
-When it comes to saving, the question is not whether consumers want to save, but whether how banks can amplify that instant fulfilment through their digital banking channels.
+Every day we are faced with multiple financial decisions that test our ability to either receive instant gratification or delay at any given time.
+When it comes to saving, the question is not whether consumers want to save, but whether how banks can amplify that instant fulfillment through their digital banking channels.

-The reason why I am putting the ball in the bankers court is because, if you know anything about behavioral economics, you know how irrational humans tend to be when faced with financial decisions:
+The reason why I am putting the ball in the bankers’ court is that, if you know anything about behavioral economics, you know how irrational humans tend to be when faced with financial decisions: